 Name of child

 Date of birth

-Tutor group
+Year Group and Class

 Medical condition or illness

 Medicine

 Name/type of medicine (as described on the container)

 Expiry date

 Dosage and method

 Timing

 Special precautions/other instructions

 Are there any side effects that the school needs to know about?

-Self-administration - y/n

 Procedures to take in an emergency

-NB: Medicines must be in the orig pharmacy inal container as dispensed by the
+NB: Medicines must be in the original al container as dispensed by the pharmacy

 Contact Details

 Name

 Daytime telephone no.

 Relationship to child

 Address

-and I give consent to school staff adm of my knowledge, accurate at the time of writing ninistering medicine in accordance with the immediately, in writing, if there is any change in or if the medicine is stopped.
+consent to school staff observing my child a knowledge, accurate at the time of writing and I give administering medicine in accordance with the school in writing, if there is any change in dosage or frequency ed.

 Signature(s) Date

-6